Jennette Bradley: Career

-Columbus City Council

 Bradley entered the 1991 Columbus City Council race as a Republican candidate.
 She was reelected in 1995 and 1999.
 During her tenure she was chair of City Council's Recreation and Parks and Public Utilities committees.
 She resigned from the council when she became Lieutenant Governor in 2003.

-Lieutenant governor

-In 2002 Governor Bob Taft announced he had chosen Bradley to replace Maureen O'Connor as his running mate.
+In 2002, Governor Bob Taft announced he had chosen Bradley to replace Maureen O'Connor as his running mate.
 Many conservatives did not support Bradley because she was pro-choice.
 Critics of the Taft-Bradley ticket were also concerned about her City Council vote to extend city workers' health care benefits to include domestic partners and same-sex couples.
 Bradley was then criticized for having later voted against this legislation.

 Taft and Bradley won the race with approximately 58% of the vote.
 Bradley became the third female lieutenant governor of Ohio and the first African-American woman elected to the office.
 She also became the first black female lieutenant governor of any U.S. state.

 After taking office, Bradley was appointed by Taft to head the Ohio Department of Commerce, the Clean Ohio Council, and the Ohio Housing Finance Agency.
 In 2004, the governor also appointed Bradley to the "Jobs Cabinet."
 Following the resignation of Joseph T. Deters as state treasurer, Taft appointed Bradley to the post, effective January 2005.
 She resigned as lieutenant governor before taking her new post However, Bradley was defeated by conservative Tea Party-backed Ashtabula County Auditor Sandra O'Brien in the May 2006 Republican primary election.
 She returned to private life in 2007 and has occasionally consulted for the Columbus City Council.

-Further career

 In 2016, Bradley was among the 9 people chosen from over 100 candidates to serve on a committee to review the charter of the Columbus City Council.